samuelsmal/samuelsmal.github.io/collections/_collections/product-ideas.md

 ---
 layout: post
-title: (Unfinished) Product Ideas
+title: "(Unfinished) Product Ideas"
-date: 2023-10-10
+date: 2023-09-15
-description: |
-  A list (ha) of ideas that I would like to see come to live.
+description: "A list (ha) of ideas that I would like to see come to life."
 ---

 1. A dependency and end-of-life tracker for the various parts in a software architecture.
 Kinda like